Skip to main content

 }

-Running solely tsc app.ts now yields an ES6 (ES2015) compatible code.
-You can check the following page for other compiler options.
+Running just tsc app.ts now produces ES6 (ES2015) compatible code.
+Check the following page for other compiler options.

-The resulting file – regardless whether the target was specified to be es3 or es6 is executable via Node.js which we can immediately test by typing in node app.js in the command line.
-(The same app.js file could also be inserted into an HTML page and used in the browser.)
+The resulting file (whether the target was es3 or es6) is executable via Node.js.
+Test it by typing node app.js in the command line.
+The same app.js file could also be inserted into an HTML page for browser use.

 Workflow

-As I mentioned earlier, we need to transpile TypeScript code to JavaScript for browsers (and other environments, such as Node.js) to be able to execute it.
-There are some build tools available that can do this job for us and the one that we are going to be discussing is going to be webpack.
+As mentioned, we need to transpile TypeScript to JavaScript for browsers (and environments like Node.js) to execute it.
+There are build tools that handle this, and the one we’ll look at is webpack.

-First, let's face it, it is improbable that we'll only ever need to transpile TypeScript code without having to do additional work for our site – think about things like concatenating CSS files for example.
-Webpack helps us to add extra steps to our build process.
+First, it’s unlikely we’ll only ever need to transpile TypeScript without doing other work for our site (think concatenating CSS files, for example).
+Webpack lets us add extra steps to the build process.

-Second, when we introduce modules in our TypeScript code, it won't only be enough to transpile one file, but we'll need to build somehow up a dependency of files that are required by the final JavaScript file.
-Webpack helps us with this as well.
+Second, when we introduce modules in TypeScript code, transpiling a single file isn’t enough.
+We need to build up a dependency graph of all the files the final JavaScript requires.
+Webpack handles that too.

 Webpack

-Webpack is a module bundler that is capable of creating a single bundle file from multiple sources by building up a dependency graph.
-This introduces a compelling concept which we can not only be utilised for TypeScript and JavaScript but also for HTML and CSS files as well.
-At its most basic level webpack requires you to specify the following three configuration items: entry, output, loader and optionally a plugin.
+Webpack is a module bundler that creates a single bundle from multiple sources by building a dependency graph.
+This concept works for TypeScript and JavaScript, but also for HTML and CSS.
+At its most basic, webpack needs three configuration items: entry, output, and loader (plus an optional plugin).

-Webpack also uses a mechanism called tree shaking which eliminates the inclusion of unused export statements from the final bundle and therefore achieving optimisation (i.e. smaller bundle size).
-We'll learn more about this later.
+Webpack uses a mechanism called tree shaking.
+It strips unused export statements from the final bundle, producing smaller output.
+We’ll cover this later.

-To work with webpack, we need to make sure that it's installed – we can, of course, install it via npm: npm i -g webpack.
+To work with webpack, install it via npm: npm i -g webpack.

-As mentioned earlier webpack will build a dependency graph and to build that we need an entry point – think of this as the main application file.
-For every entry-point specified we'll get an output bundle – this is going to be the generated JavaScript file that we'll be able to execute in the browser (or via Node.js).
-The third bit that webpack needs is the loader.
-Loaders enable webpack to process files – any file.
-A loader consists of a module which tests for files and applies transformations to them.
+Webpack builds a dependency graph starting from an entry point (think of it as the main application file).
+For every entry point, we get an output bundle: the generated JavaScript file we can run in the browser or Node.js.
+The third piece is the loader.
+Loaders let webpack process files of any type.
+A loader consists of a module that tests for files and applies transformations to them.

 // webpack.config.js